keirthana/anbox-cloud-docs/explanation/nodes.md

 A node is a machine in the LXD cluster.
 Depending on whether it is running the management components of Anbox Cloud or streaming services, the node can serve multiple purposes such as a control node, worker node etc. The Anbox Management Service(AMS) hosts metadata that is necessary for its functioning on the nodes.

-# Possible image status
+# Possible image statuses

-The following table lists the different status that a node can have depending on its state and what each status means:
+The following table lists the different statuses that a node can have depending on its state and what each status means:

 | Image status | Description |
 |--------------------|-------------|